 Tobacco use prevention is a pediatric issue.
 More than 80% of adult American smokers began smoking before the age of 18 years.
 Approximately 20% of Americans in grades 9 through 12 have smoked a cigarette in the past month.
 Counseling of adolescents and young adults is critical to prevent smoking.
 A clinician’s simple advice can be of benefit.
 Providers should query patients on tobacco use and offer smokers assistance in quitting.

 Current approaches to smoking cessation recognize smoking as an addiction.
 The smoker who is quitting goes through identifiable stages that include contemplation of quitting, an action phase in which the smoker quits, and a maintenance phase.
-Smokers who quit completely are more likely to be successful than those who gradually reduce the number of ...
+Smokers who quit completely are more likely to be successful than those who gradually reduce ...